 II.
 Accusations, material that is unlawful, obscene, defamatory, threatening, harassing, abusive or libellous.

 III.
-Third party advertising – content that that promote services or products, advertisement of a business or commercial transaction.
+Third party advertising – content that promote services or products, advertisement of a business or commercial transaction.

 IV.
 Comments promoting or opposing any person campaigning for election to a political office or promoting or opposing any referendum or vote.